posabsolute/inker/readme.md

 ## Sending test email to your inbox

-Inker use grunt-nodemailer to send test.
+Inker use [grunt-nodemailer](https://github.com/posabsolute/grunt-nodemailer) to send test.
 By default it send a test for all files that are in the output folders, you can easily change that in **gruntfile.js**.

 However a better way to use it would be to change the path directly from the grunt command.
-This make it possible to test really fast different templates.
+This make it possible to send tests really fast with different templates.

 ```bash
 // Override default src provided in gruntfile